 Designed for children by children

 The hospital will not only be built for children and young people, but with them.
 We’re putting families at the heart of the design process, listening and responding to their views, from the way we lay out our wards and theatres through to what people see when they first walk into the hospital.

 Get involved in different aspects of the hospital project here.

 An illness doesn’t just affect a child, but everyone around them too — their parents, siblings, family and friends.
 It’s why we’ll consider their experience at all times, introducing parent rooms, kitchens to cook in together and space for quiet reflection and privacy.
 We’ll also draw on the expertise and compassion of our staff to provide all families with the confidence and support they need to manage these unusual situations in the best way they can.

-To find out more about the new hospital visit Our hospital section.
+Find out more about the new hospital here.

 Continuing their education

 School is a key part of every young person’s development, so it’s essential we can continue their learning wherever possible.
 With new methods of virtual learning we’ll be more flexible to each child’s unique needs and levels, providing an experience that’s as true to the classroom as possible.
 And keeping them connected to a defining part of any young person’s childhood.